 No matter what your age, everyone should know his or her blood pressure, BMI (Body mass index), cholesterol and glucose.
 These numbers are easily obtained through a simple blood test or checkup.
 Note that you will need to see your doctor first to obtain a pathology request form and may need to fast beforehand.

-Your BMI can even be assessed at home; it is simple a measure of your weight (kg) divided by your height (metres) – suitable for those aged 18 years and above.
+Your BMI can even be assessed at home; it is simply a measure of your weight (kg) divided by your height (meters) – suitable for those aged 18 years and above.
 It is a great way to determine whether you are underweight (a BMI below 18.5) or overweight (a BMI of 25 or more) and the associated health risks of those two conditions.
-The number can be adjusted for age, sex and ethnicity so if you are concerned see your medical professional.
+The number can be adjusted for age, sex, and ethnicity so if you are concerned, see your medical professional.

 Self-checks: Testicular cancer is a very common disease in men between the ages of 20-39, though it can also affect men that are older than this.
 It also has one of the highest survival rates if spotted quickly.
 Pain is only an occasional symptom so you need to perform regular self-examinations.

-Prostate, bowel and colon: Testing for these areas of the body become paramount as you age.
-But a family history of these diseases should be cause for encouragement when it comes to annual check ups.
-While tests can be a little more invasive and uncomfortable they can also be life saving when signs of cancer are caught earlier on.
+Prostate, bowel, and colon: In New Zealand, prostate cancer is the most commonly registered male cancer and the third most common cause of cancer deaths.
+Testing for these areas of the body become paramount as you age.
+But a family history of these diseases should be cause for encouragement when it comes to annual check-ups.
+While tests can be a little more invasive and uncomfortable they can also be life-saving when signs of cancer are caught earlier on.
 Some new test can even be done at home, check with your pharmacist and GP if you are concerned.